Moira Fradinger

 –“Cuerpos anfibios: metamorfosis y ectoentidad sexual en XXY (2007) de Lucía Puenzo”.
 Cuadernos de Literatura 20.40 (2016)

-“Huellas de archivo al rescate de una pionera del cine sudamericano: Josefina Emilia Saleny (1894 –1978) in Revue Cinémas d’Amérique latine, N. 22, March 2014 special issue, Cinéma et femmes en Amérique latine (Film and Women in Latin America) (March 2014); a modified version appears in “Emilia Saleny: first woman film-maker in South America” Online project Women Film Pioneers Project.
+-“Huellas de archivo al rescate de una pionera del cine sudamericano: Josefina Emilia Saleny (1894 –1978) in Revue Cinémas d’Amérique latine, N. 22, March 2014 special issue, Cinéma et femmes en Amérique latine (Film and Women in Latin America) (March 2014); modified version in “Emilia Saleny: first woman film-maker in South America” Online project Women Film Pioneers Project.
 Center for Digital Research and Scholarship (eds Jane Gaines, Radha Vatsal, and Monica Dall’Asta) New York, NY: Columbia University Libraries.

-“Revisiting Argentine Political Documentaries of the Late 1950s and early 1960s”in Antonio Traverso and Tomás Crowder-Taraborrelli eds, Political Documentary Film and Video in the Southern Cone (1950s-2000s).
+-“Revisiting Argentine Political Documentaries of the Late 1950s and early 1960s”in Antonio Traverso and Tomás Crowder-Taraborrelli eds, Political Documentary Film and Video in the Southern Cone (1950s-2000s).
 Special issue, Latin American Perspectives.
 Vol 40.188.
 Number 1.
 January 2013.
-Modified versions reprinted in Traverso and Crowder-Taraborreli eds Cine Documental Político en el Cono Sur, LOM editores, Santiago de Chile, 2015, and in Francisco Montaña ed.
+Modified versions in Traverso and Crowder-Taraborreli eds, Cine Documental Político en el Cono Sur, LOM editores, Santiago de Chile, 2015, and in Francisco Montaña ed.
 Cómo se piensa el cine latinoaméricano: aparatos epistemológicos, herramientas, fugas e intentos, Observatorio de historia y teoría del cine latinoamericano, Bogotá: Universidad Nacional de Colombia, 2011.

 Work in Progress